9600dev/llmvm/README.md

 > Update July 3rd 2024: I've refactored most of how LLMVM works to use "continuation passing style" execution, where queries result in query -> natural language interleaved with code -> result, rather than the old query -> code -> natural language -> result.
 This results in significantly better task performance, so will be the default from here.

-LLMVM's features are best explored through examples.
+LLMVM's features are best explored through use case examples.
 Let's install, then go through some:

 ```$ pip install llmvm-cli```